-Generally, the law can be classified into 4 major categories i.e. Common law and Equity, Criminal Law and Civil Law, Public Law and Private Law, and Substantive Law and Procedural Law.
+Generally, the law can be classified into 6 major categories i.e. Common law and Equity, Criminal Law and Civil Law, Public Law and Private Law, Municipal Law and International Law, Written law and Unwritten Law and Substantive Law and Procedural Law.

 With vivid examples, here you will find an in-depth explanation about all classifications of law.